Campus Faculty Association

 ARTICLE IV: OFFICERS

-The officers of the organization will include President, Vice President, and Treasurer.
+The officers of the organization will include President or Co-Presidents, Vice President, and Treasurer.
 The duties and terms of office of those individuals are specified in the Bylaws.

 ARTICLE V: COMMITTEES